University of North Carolina police respond to ‘an armed and dangerous person on or near campus’ – KION546

 (CNN) — Police at the University of North Carolina at Chapel Hill are responding to an “armed and dangerous person on or near campus,” according to an alert from the university on Monday.

 “Remain sheltered in place.
 This is an ongoing situation.
-Suspect at large,” the university said in an alert just before 2:30 p.m.
-ET.
+Suspect at large,” the university said in an alert sent just before 2:30 p.m., about 90 minutes after the first alert was sent.

+North Carolina Gov. Roy Cooper referred to the incident as a “shooting” in a post on X, the platform formerly known as Twitter.
+He said he has “pledged all state resources needed to capture the shooter and protect the UNC campus.”

 A spokesperson for the university declined to comment further on the incident.
 Calls to the Town of Chapel Hill were not immediately returned.